Bryozoa

 Each zooid consists of a "cystid", which provides the body wall and produces the exoskeleton, and a "polypide", which holds the organs.
 Zooids have no special excretory organs, and autozooids' polypides are scrapped when they become overloaded with waste products; usually the body wall then grows a replacement polypide.
 Their gut is U-shaped, with the mouth inside the crown of tentacles and the anus outside it.
 Zooids of all the freshwater species are simultaneous hermaphrodites.
 Although those of many marine species function first as males and then as females, their colonies always contain a combination of zooids that are in their male and female stages.
 All species emit sperm into the water.
 Some also release ova into the water, while others capture sperm via their tentacles to fertilize their ova internally.
 In some species the larvae have large yolks, go to feed, and quickly settle on a surface.
 Others produce larvae that have little yolk but swim and feed for a few days before settling.
 After settling, all larvae undergo a radical metamorphosis that destroys and rebuilds almost all the internal tissues.
 Freshwater species also produce statoblasts that lie dormant until conditions are favorable, which enables a colony's lineage to survive even if severe conditions kill the mother colony.

-Predators of marine bryozoans include sea slugs (nudibranchs), fish, sea urchins, pycnogonids, crustaceans, mites and starfish.
+Predators of marine bryozoans include sea slugs (nudibranchs), fish, sea urchins, sea spiders, crustaceans, mites and starfish.
 Freshwater bryozoans are preyed on by snails, insects, and fish.
 In Thailand, many populations of one freshwater species have been wiped out by an introduced species of snail.
 Membranipora membranacea, a fast-growing invasive bryozoan off the northeast and northwest coasts of the US, has reduced kelp forests so much that it has affected local fish and invertebrate populations.
 Bryozoans have spread diseases to fish farms and fishermen.
 Chemicals extracted from a marine bryozoan species have been investigated for treatment of cancer and Alzheimer's disease, but analyses have not been encouraging.

-Mineralized skeletons of bryozoans first appear in rocks from the Early Ordovician period, making it the last major phylum to appear in the fossil record.
-This has led researchers to suspect that bryozoans arose earlier but were initially unmineralized, and may have differed significantly from fossilized and modern forms.
-In 2021, some research suggested Protomelission, a genus known from the Cambrian period, could be an example of an early bryozoan, but later research suggested that this taxon may instead represent a dasyclad alga.
+Earliest mineralized skeletons of bryozoans are known from the early Cambrian.
 Early fossils are mainly of erect forms, but encrusting forms gradually became dominant.
 It is uncertain whether the phylum is monophyletic.
 Bryozoans' evolutionary relationships to other phyla are also unclear, partly because scientists' view of the family tree of animals is mainly influenced by better-known phyla.
 Both morphological and molecular phylogeny analyses disagree over bryozoans' relationships with entoprocts, about whether bryozoans should be grouped with brachiopods and phoronids in Lophophorata, and whether bryozoans should be considered protostomes or deuterostomes.